CozartKevin/JUCE-Tutorials/1. Getting Started/Part 2 - Manage your Projucer projects/README.md

-Will not be creating a new Projucer projects, but have copied over the current GUI_Project over from Part 1.

-Reviewed how to open projects
+# Projucer Tutorials - Part 2: Manage Your Projucer Projects

+## Summary

+These notes outline the key actions and concepts covered in "Part 2 - Manage your Projucer Projects" of the Projucer tutorials.
+The focus is on working with an existing Projucer project (GUI_Project from Part 1) and exploring various project management aspects.

+## Key Points

+- **Opening Projects:**
+  - Reviewed the process of opening projects within Projucer.

+- **Navigator and Editor:**
-Navigator tips and tricks and editor within Projucer.
+  - Explored tips and tricks for the Navigator and the Projucer editor.

-Definition of Groups vs Folders.
+- **Groups vs Folders:**
+  - Clarified the distinction between Groups and Folders in Projucer.

+- **Organizational Changes:**
-Moved warning into TIPS & WARNING doc in main folder.
+  - Moved warnings to the "TIPS & WARNING" document in the main folder for better organization.

+- **Module Exploration:**
-Explored modules in Projucer made note in warnings for removing modules and what broken links look like.
+  - Explored modules in Projucer, including warnings for removing modules and recognizing broken links.

+- **Exporter Operations:**
-Created and deleted Android exporter
+  - Created and deleted an Android exporter.

-Duplicated Debug and Release builds in Exporters for Visual Studio 2022
+  - Duplicated Debug and Release builds in Exporters for Visual Studio 2022.

+- **Build Customization:**
-Renamed them to Debug32 and Release32 then changed the architecture to 32-bit Win.
+  - Renamed duplicated builds to Debug32 and Release32, adjusting the architecture to 32-bit Win.